Abu-Sharif/conways-game-of-life-image-patterns/README.md

 💡 Dynamic Fading: Dead cells gradually fade, giving a painterly “dissolve” effect.

-⚙️ Pure Python Implementation: Manual BMP parsing—no external image-processing libraries used.
+⚙️ Pure Python Implementation: Manual BMP parsing **no external image-processing libraries used**.

-🧠 Real-Time Visualization: Interactive simulation built entirely with PyGame.

-🧩 Scalable & Modular: Clean separation of components (image parsing, color logic, visualization).

 How It Works: